-In August 2015, the FDA accepted our IND application for our SBP-101 product candidate.
+In August 2015, the FDA accepted our Investigational New Drug ("IND") application for our SBP-101 product candidate.
 We have completed an initial clinical trial of SBP-101 in patients with previously treated locally advanced or metastatic pancreatic cancer.
 This was a Phase 1, first-in-human, dose-escalation, safety study.
-From January 2016 through September 2017, we enrolled twenty-nine patients into six cohorts, or groups, in the dose-escalation phase of our current Phase 1 trial.
+From January 2016 through September 2017, we enrolled 29 patients into six cohorts, or groups, in the dose-escalation phase of this Phase 1 trial.
 Twenty-four of the patients received at least two prior chemotherapy regimens.
 No drug-related serious adverse events occurred during the first four cohorts.
-In cohort five, serious adverse events (klebsiella sepsis with metabolic acidosis in one patient, and renal and hepatic toxicity in one patient) were observed in two of the ten patients, both of whom exhibited progressive disease at the end of their first cycle of treatment, and were determined by the DSMB to be DLTs.
-Consistent with the study protocol, the DSMB recommended continuation of the study by expansion of cohort 4.
+In cohort five, serious adverse events (klebsiella sepsis with metabolic acidosis in one patient, renal and hepatic toxicity in one patient, and mesenteric vein thrombosis with metabolic acidosis in one patient) were observed in three of the ten patients, two of whom exhibited progressive disease at the end of their first cycle of treatment and were determined by the Data Safety Monitoring Board ("DSMB") to be dose-limiting toxicities ("DLTs").
+Consistent with the study protocol, the DSMB recommended continuation of the study by expansion of cohort 4, one level below that at which DLTs were observed.
 Four patients were enrolled in this expansion cohort.
+One patient developed focal pancreatitis at the site of the primary tumor after 2.3 months, but otherwise SBP-101 was considered well tolerated below dose level five.
+The most common drug related adverse events were nausea, vomiting, diarrhea, injection site pain and abdominal pain, which were mostly mild, grades 1 or 2, and are symptoms common in patients with pancreatic cancer.
+No drug-related bone marrow toxicity or peripheral neuropathy was observed at any dose level.

-In addition to being evaluated for safety, twenty-four of the twenty-nine patients were evaluable for preliminary signals of efficacy prior to or at the eight-week conclusion of their first cycle of treatment using RECIST, the current standard for evaluating changes in the size of tumors.
-Eight of the twenty-four patients (33%) had SD and sixteen of twenty-four (67%) had PD.
-It should be noted that of the sixteen patients with PD, six came from cohorts one and two and are considered to have received less than potentially therapeutic doses of SBP-101.
-We also noted that twenty-eight of the twenty-nine patients had follow-up blood tests measuring the Tumor Marker CA 19-9 associated with pancreatic ductal adenocarcinoma.
+In addition to being evaluated for safety, 23 of the 29 patients were evaluable for preliminary signals of efficacy prior to or at the eight-week conclusion of their first cycle of treatment using the Response Evaluation Criteria in Solid Tumors ("RECIST"), the current standard for evaluating changes in the size of tumors.
+Eight of the 23 patients (35%) had Stable Disease ("SD") and 15 of 24 (65%) had Progressive Disease ("PD").
+It should be noted that of the 15 patients with PD, six came from cohorts 1 and 2 and are considered to have received less than potentially therapeutic doses of SBP-101.
+We also noted that 28 of the 29 patients had follow-up blood tests measuring the Tumor Marker CA 19-9 associated with pancreatic ductal adenocarcinoma.
 Eleven of these patients (39%) had reductions in the CA 19-9 levels, as measured at least once after the baseline assessment.
-Seven of the remaining seventeen patients showed no reduction in CA 19-9 came from cohorts one and two.
+Seven of the remaining 17 patients who showed no reduction in CA 19-9 came from cohorts one and two.